djproc/HCMVcc_MaskRCNN/README.md

 ![](assets/result5.jpg)
 ![](assets/result6.jpg)

+Some aren't perfect, but the accuracy is pretty good considering how little we have trained.
+Train the model for longer and see if the accuracy improves!

 # How to adapt this code for your own model:

 #TODO: Explain how MaskRCNN works, what data and masks you need before you train.